albertog3410/sep10-freedom-project/blog/entry07.md

 ##### 5/20/2025

 ### Where I am at Now
 This week, me and my class are getting ready to prepare and present our Freedom Project Website in an expo that takes place in the lunchroom.
+Before we presented our projects, each of us prepared by presenting our projects to the entire classroom.